Schott NYC: The Perfecto motorcycle jacket

 In the late 1940s a new design was introduced - the 613.
-It was nicknamed "the One Star" because it had a star on each shoulder epaulette.
+It was nicknamed "the One Star" because it had metal 'nailhead' star studs on each shoulder epaulette.
 In the early 1950s another version of the jacket was introduced - the 618.
 The 618 had no stars on the shoulder epaulettes.
 Stores that carried the jackets often had problems with people stealing the stars of the 613 so the 618 became more commercially viable.
 Marlon Brando wore a 618 in the movie The Wild One (1953), the stars on his jacket were not original but added to the jacket.
 There has been no word on where this jacket is today.
 Because of the film, which was the first outlaw biker movie, the black motorcycle jacket became synonymous with bad attitude and was banned from many American schools during the 1950s.

 U.S. seminal punk rock band The Ramones wore Schott Perfecto leather jackets as part of their distinctive uniform look.
 Japanese rock band Guitar Wolf have their own 613 Perfecto design called 613GW.